yanivpaz/certifications/README.md

 * lambda @ edge
   - lambda is deployed in cloudfront and can change cloudfront requests and responses
   - no caching
+  - intercept request and check authentication and autorization
+  - dynamic web application at the edge